 The International Gemological Institute, ISI, was established in 1975 in Antwerp, Belgium.
-After GIA, they are the 2nd most well known lab in the world, grading a significant amount of diamonds and are widely known outside the United States, especially popular in the Asian region.
+After GIA, they are the 2nd most well-known lab in the world, grading a significant number of diamonds each and every year.
+They are, however, better more widely known outside the United States, and especially popular in the Asian region.

 The carat scale for IGI diamond certification depends on the size and weight ratio.
 IGI does not include larger gems if the weight does not match the size in their IGI certification, due to the fact that it isn’t considered “perfect”.

-IGI grades the color of a diamond on the same grading scale as IGI’s grading scale – a letter color scale from D – Z. The less color a diamond has the higher the value it has.
-A diamond graded with the letter D represents a colorless diamond and continues up the scale to a diamond with the letter Z representing a light yellow or brownish tint.
+IGI grades the color of a diamond on the same grading scale as the GIA’s widely-used grading scale – a letter color scale ranging from D – Z. As always, the less color a diamond has, the higher the value it has.
+A diamond graded with the letter D represents a colorless diamond and continues up the scale to a diamond with the letter Z, representing a light yellow or brownish tint.

-IGI grades clarity on how clean a diamond is from inclusions and blemishes.
-The diamond’s size, number, location and nature of internal characteristics are aspects that are inspected during the clarity assessment.
-Clarity is based on the 0-10 scale, with a score of 0 being completely flawless up to a score of 10 which includes flaws.
+Much like the GIA, the IGI grades clarity on how clean a diamond is from inclusions and blemishes.
+The diamond’s size, number, location, and nature of internal inclusions are aspects that are inspected during the clarity assessment.

 IGI grades the cut of the diamond on the standard cut-based scale, based on its proportion, angles and symmetry:

-IGI also issues and IGI Diamond ID which is a passport-sized document containing the same information as the grading report, just without the plotted diagram.
-It is comes in a credit card size.
+IGI also issues an IGI Diamond ID which is a passport-sized document containing the same information as the grading report, just without the plotted diagram.